naveshkumar/algotrading/readme.txt

 Class Overview

 The momentumalgo class is a subclass of the general_algo_framework and implements a specific trading algorithm based on market momentum.
 The class monitors bid and offer prices for a financial product and executes trades based on the observed changes in price momentum.
+This subclass itself is flexible enough to handle intraday trading product wise.
+Given the liquidty only XBID market is available in this version
 Methods
 1. DataSetup(self)